Caucasotachea vindobonensis

-Caucasotachea vindobonensis is a species of medium-sized air-breathing land snail, a terrestrial pulmonate gastropod in the family Helicidae.
+Caucasotachea vindobonensis is a large species of air-breathing land snail, a terrestrial pulmonate gastropod in the family Helicidae.

 The scientific name is derived from the Celtic settlement Vindobona, now known as Vienna, the capital of Austria.
-This species was assigned to the genus Cepaea for a long time.
-However, molecular biologist research showed, that this species is not closely related to Cepaea, but belongs instead to the genus Caucasotachea.
+This species was formerly assigned to the genus Cepaea.
+However, DNA sequences revealed that this species is not closely related to Cepaea, but belongs instead to the genus Caucasotachea.